Job Title: Sessional Engagement Worker

 - Willing to work in a flexible way including varied and unsociable hours throughout Gateshead.

-To apply for this position please complete our application form, available to download here as a Word Document or PDF format Here and email to [email protected] or alternatively post it to FAO John Wood 309 Old Durham Rd Gateshead NE8 3TS.
+To apply for this position please complete our application form, available to download here as a Word Document or PDF format Here and email to [email protected] or alternatively post it to FAO Jigsaw recovery project 309 Old Durham Rd Gateshead NE8 3TS.